maybedont/website/content/download.md

   - Currently we find that OpenAI's API is much more reliable for running checks than Anthropic
 - A [**GitHub Personal Access Token (PAT)**](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
   - Used to authenticate requests to GitHub via the MCP server
+  - Can be a fine-grained token with minimal permissions (really anything you want to give it)

 ### Quickstart